Help us Transform Young Lives and become a Mentor

 - Celebrate achievements from mentoring relationships

 All prospective Project K mentors undertake a 20-hour mentor training programme.
 This provides best practice information in youth development to help build and maintain effective mentor partnerships.
-All training participants are given with their own Mentor Portfolio which includes information about the programme and training material.
+All training participants are given their own Mentor Portfolio which includes information about the programme and training material.
 Some regions ask for a small financial contribution towards the cost of training.

 - Bay of Plenty